maximilianh/ucscBeacon/README.md

 in source from http://genome.ucsc.edu/admin/git.html.
 Run it as "bottleneck start", the program will stay as a daemon in the background.

-create a file hg.conf in the same directory as hgBeacon and add these lines:
+Create a file hg.conf in the same directory as hgBeacon and add these lines:

     bottleneck.host=localhost
     bottleneck.port=17776

-for each request, hgBeacon will contact the bottleneck server.
+For each request, hgBeacon will contact the bottleneck server.
 It will increase a counter by 150msec for each request from an IP.
 After every second without a request from an IP, 10msec will get deducted from the counter.
 As soon as the total counter exceeds 10 seconds for an IP, all beacon replies will